In 2018, almost half of UK households own a pet, with dogs and cats being the most popular at 26% and 18% respectively.

 First of all, you'll want to know your rates and the amount of flexibility within these.
 It may seem simple initially, but you might want to consider different rates for different circumstances.
 These might include:

-- Solo walks - If an owner requests that you walk the dog alone, you might want to charge slightly more than usual to cover costs
+If an owner requests that you walk the dog alone, you might want to charge slightly more than usual.
+This should cover the cost of turning down other clients who can walk in groups.

 Speaking of solo walks, it's also important that you check your local council's dog walking by-laws.
 Many councils across the UK have their own rules for dog walkers, setting limits on the number of dogs that can be walked by the same person in public spaces as well as parks.
 To exceed these numbers, a license may be required.